15 Popular Trailing and Hanging Succulents

 Airplants have become quite popular over the last few years.
 They require no soil for their roots.
 They are native to warm, arid regions, where they do best in bright, filtered light conditions.

 Crassula "Baby's Necklace" is a beautiful and ornamental succulent plant.
 The leaves are small, rounded, fleshy and fragile and stack tightly on thin stems.
 The stems nearly invisible.
 Baby necklace has excellent drought and cold tolerance though prefers some sun protection.
-Like other succulents, it prefers well drainage system to thrive.
+Like other succulents, it prefers well drainage cactus soil mix and succulent planter with drainage holes to thrive.

 Elephant bush have reddish-brown stems with glossy green leaves.
 They start out as a small bush and eventually grow tree-like.
 They are hardiest in USDA zones 9-11.
 They grow upright horizontally but can also spread out laterally and sprawl or hang, which makes them a great choice for hanging baskets.